Campuses at which pharmacy interns will work:

 - Our employee intranet site features an ever-growing list of companies offering discounts to Northern Health employees

-Northern Health has a pharmacy department consisting of approximately 60 pharmacists, 5 interns in 2023 and 20 technicians working throughout the four campuses.
+Northern Health has a pharmacy department consisting of approximately 70 pharmacists, 5 interns and 25 technicians working throughout the four campuses.

 The range of specialty areas within the department include:

 - Inpatient and outpatient clinical pharmacy services, including haematology, oncology, renal, emergency department, hospital in the home, palliative care, gastroenterology, cardiology, respiratory, stroke/neurology, geriatric medicine, mental health, general surgery, intensive care, paediatrics, neonatal and maternity services, anticoagulant stewardship, infectious disease and antimicrobial stewardship.

 Our team consists of approachable, experienced senior pharmacists, together with junior pharmacists developing their knowledge and skills.
 This provides an extremely supportive and friendly working environment, which aims to motivate and challenge, thus creating opportunities to learn.